patricksavalle/devops-project-template/content/optimization-method.md

 The Characteristics of Six Sigma are as follows:

-- **Statistical Quality Control**: Six Sigma is derived from the Greek Letter ? which denote Standard Deviation in statistics.
+- **Statistical Quality Control.** Six Sigma is derived from the Greek Letter ? which denote Standard Deviation in statistics.
 Standard Deviation is used for measuring the quality of output.

-- **Methodical Approach**: The Six Sigma is a systematic approach of application in DMAIC and DMADV which can be used to improve the quality of production.
+- **Methodical Approach.** The Six Sigma is a systematic approach of application in DMAIC and DMADV which can be used to improve the quality of production.
 DMAIC means for Design-Measure- Analyze-Improve-Control.
 While DMADV stands for Design-Measure-Analyze-Design-Verify.

-- **Fact and Data-Based Approach**: The statistical and methodical method shows the scientific basis of the technique.
+- **Fact and Data-Based Approach.** The statistical and methodical method shows the scientific basis of the technique.

-- **Project and Objective-Based Focus**: The Six Sigma process is implemented to focus on the requirements and conditions.
+- **Project and Objective-Based Focus.** The Six Sigma process is implemented to focus on the requirements and conditions.

-- **Customer Focus**: The customer focus is fundamental to the Six Sigma approach.
+- **Customer Focus.** The customer focus is fundamental to the Six Sigma approach.
 The quality improvement and control standards are based on specific customer requirements.

-- **Teamwork Approach to Quality Management**: The Six Sigma process requires organizations to get organized for improving quality.
+- **Teamwork Approach to Quality Management.** The Six Sigma process requires organizations to get organized for improving quality.

-## ITIL